ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/variable-modifiers.md

 It is possible to apply several modifiers at the same time by chaing those, e.g. `var_name:trim:url_encode`.
 The modifiers would be applied left to right (so in this case, the variable's content will first be trimmed and then URL-encoded).

 When applying several modifiers, there could be conflict in parameter names.
 To avoid that, the parameters could be prefixed with modifier name followed by semicolon.
 E.g. `{excerpt:limit characters='20'}` could be written as `{excerpt:limit limit:characters='20'}`.
-This allows writing constructions such as `{excerpt:limit:trim limit:characters='20' trim::characters='\n\r'}`.
+This allows writing constructions such as `{excerpt:limit:trim limit:characters='20' trim:characters='\n\r'}`.
 Prefixed parameter has higher precedence over non-prefixed one.

 ## Modifiers